Is a Smart Boiler Right For You? Here’s All You Need to Know

 These are not quite ‘smart’ yet, but they can regulate temperatures on their own.
 You just need to set the program for them through the thermostat controls; think of a coffee maker that’s set to start brewing first thing in the morning.
 It’s just like that.

-Smart thermostats.
-They’re called ‘smart’, or ‘learning’ because they hone their patterns based on your heating behaviour.
-You don’t need to program it yourself.
+Smart thermostats are called ‘smart’, or ‘learning’ because they hone their patterns based on your heating behaviour.
+You don’t need to program one yourself.
 To learn properly, though, these gadgets need consistency from their users.

 What’s more, smart thermostats ‘communicate’ with your boiler to monitor its performance, and show various aspects of its operation on your app.
 You can see how much energy is used at any given time, as well as system faults.